jonpas/ArmaQDL/README.md

 **Example 2:**

-Launches Arma Server with CBA from P-drive and loads specified mission from root `MPMissions` folder.
+Launches Arma Server with CBA from P-drive and loads specified mission from default profile's missions folder, copying it to the server in the process.

 ```
 $ armaqdl p:x\cba -m test.vr -s
 ```

-Launches Arma with CBA from P-drive and connects to the given server with given password (`-j` defaults to `localhost:2302:test`).
+Launches Arma with CBA from P-drive and connects to the given server with the given password (`-j` defaults to the settings file).

 ```
 $ armaqdl p:x\cba -j 192.168.1.1:2302:test